 How many courses can I take?

-Two per session, including independent study or projects.
+Two.
+This includes independent studies.
 Students must petition to take a third course.
-Contact Lorie MacKenzie.
+To do so, please contact Kevin MacKenzie.

 What's the class size?